 - Evaluation frameworks/plans: Identifies the “who”, “what”, “when”, and “how” of your evaluation, describes what steps will be involved in your evaluation, and outlines methods that will be used to answer key evaluation questions.
 Frameworks can range from a single time point to a multi-year evaluation.

-- Evaluation matrices: A simple-to-follow guide on what questions you want answered, what metrics you will collect, how you will collect them, and how you will use them to answer your evaluation questions.
+- Evaluation matrices: A simple-to-follow guide on what questions you want answered, what information you will collect, how you will collect the information, and how you will use it to answer your evaluation questions.

-Needs assessments are a type of evaluation that can assist in identifying priorities for program or policy development or improvement.
-CHASR evaluators can design and implement a needs assessment employing best practices in program evaluation to identify the needs of a population, gaps in existing services, or assist in decision-making regarding resource allocation.
-CHASR draws from a range of methods (i.e., surveys, observations, focus groups, interviews) to conduct their evaluations.
+Needs assessments can help identify priorities for developing or improving your program.
+CHASR evaluators can design and implement a needs assessment using best practices in program evaluation to pinpoint the needs of a target group, gaps in existing services, or assist in decision-making regarding resource allocation.

-Outcome and impact evaluations are used to discover if a program is producing the intended results.
+Outcome and impact evaluations are used to explore the extent to which your program’s target audience is experiencing expected outcomes.
 CHASR can assist you in identifying your intended outcomes through the development of a logic model or theory of change.
-Using these theory-based tools and a range of data collection methods (i.e., surveys, observations, focus groups, interviews), CHASR evaluators can highlight your program’s success and provide recommendations for achieving even greater impacts.
+Using these theory-based tools, CHASR evaluators can highlight your program’s success and provide recommendations for achieving even greater impacts.